tanav-malhotra/windows-11-pro/README.md

   - Upgrade to one of the supported editions shown by the script
   - Purchase a new Windows 11 Pro license from Microsoft Store
   - Consider a clean Windows 11 Pro installation

+#### "Windows 11 Pro is not detected" (after install script + restart)
+- **Cause**: Windows edition upgrade may have failed or only partially completed
+- **Script Response**: Shows detection results from 3 different methods for diagnosis
+- **Solutions**:
+  - Check Settings → System → About to see if it shows "Windows 11 Pro"
+  - If it shows Pro in Settings but script fails: Detection issue (run activate script again)
+  - If it still shows Home/other edition: Re-run the install script
+  - Try manual verification: Open CMD and run `dism /online /get-currentedition`

 #### "Failed to install product key"
 - **Cause**: Network connectivity issues